ZonsaC/Teeworlds-Automapper/README.md

 # Teeworlds Automap Tool

-A simple program to simplyfy the creation of .rules files.
+A simple program to simplify the creation of .rules files.

 ## Setup